Far2Deluxe/WhiteBoard_Detection_Project/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------

 ## 🧠 How It Works
-1.Image Loading: Reads images from specified directory.
+- Image Loading: Reads images from specified directory.
-2.Object Detection: Uses YOLOv8 to identify whiteboards.
+- Object Detection: Uses YOLOv8 to identify whiteboards.
-3.Classification: Separates images with/without whiteboards.
+- Classification: Separates images with/without whiteboards.
-4.Organization: Moves files to appropriate folders.
+- Organization: Moves files to appropriate folders.
-5.Reporting: Provides summary of processing results.
+- Reporting: Provides summary of processing results.

 ----------------------------------------------------------------------------------------------------------------------------------------------